 For those of you who have never heard of the indie-rock band The Boxer Rebellion, this one’s for you.
-Formed in the year 2000 by the british singer Nathan Nicholson following the passing of his mother, The Boxer Rebellion has grown to include british members Adam Harrison and Piers Hewitt, and Australian Todd Howe.
-Originally signed to the record label Poptones, The Boxer Rebellion faced major change when the label shut down in 2005, leaving the band to fend for themselves in an industry that was already difficult to succeed in.
-Yet since then, the members of The Boxer Rebellion have demonstrated their true talent and dedication to their work, remaining unsigned for the last 7 years and releasing their records through self-promotion and funding.
+Formed in the year 2000 by singer Nathan Nicholson following the passing of his mother, The Boxer Rebellion has grown to include British members Adam Harrison and Piers Hewitt, and Australian Todd Howe.
+Originally signed to the record label Poptones, The Boxer Rebellion faced major change when the label shut down in 2005, leaving the band to fend for themselves.
+Since then, the members of The Boxer Rebellion have demonstrated their true talent and dedication to their work, remaining unsigned for the last 7 years and releasing their records through self-promotion and funding.

 The Boxer Rebellion – Semi-Automatic